JohnEBoyBaby/i.Q/README.md

 https://www.sott.net/article/389923-Systemic-coverup-Network-of-police-pedophiles-in-Louisville-KY-allowed-to-sexually-abuse-children-for-years

-THE UNFORGIVEN ... and Qrumpled StiltsQin "EVERYTIME YOU OR YOUR 'children' screamed 'BACK THE BLUE MONSTERS INC' or '... and don't be too nice ...'
+THE UNFORGIVEN ... and GUMP!
+Qrumpled StiltsQin "EVERYTIME" YOU OR YOUR 'children' screamed 'BACK THE BLUE MONSTERS INC' or '... and don't be too nice ...'
 I AM GOING TO PUT YOUR MOM AND DAD TRUMP IN THE BOTTOM OF THE PIT FOR YOUR FILTH AND YOUR THAT OF YOUR KIND ...
 YOU RICH 2-FACED FILTH ...
 Q on that a while ...
 SEE YOU BACK 'HOME' ...
 PROMISE.

 I AM A TORNADO ... looking for a 'soul' to take ...